judofyr/temple/README.md

 Compilers
 ---------

-A compiler is simply a class which has a method called #compile which takes one argument and returns a value.
-It’s illegal for a compiler to mutate the argument, and it should be possible to use the same instance several times (although not by several threads).
+A *compiler* is simply an object which responds a method called #compile which takes one argument and returns a value.
+It's illegal for a compiler to mutate the argument, and it should be possible to use the same instance several times (although not by several threads at the same time).

+While a compiler can be any object, you very often want to structure it as a class.
+Temple then assumes the initializer takes an optional option hash:

+    class MyCompiler
+      def initialize(options = {})
+        @options = options
+      end

+      def compile(exp)
+        # do stuff
+      end
+    end

 ### Parsers